code4recovery/online-meeting-list/README.md

 1. Create an issue that describes the problem you are solving.
 Screenshots are helpful.
 1. Create a branch with your code.
 (Style note: please help keep properties in order!)
 1. Create a pull request that references the issue.
-Please name `joshreisner` as a reviewer.
+Please name [@joshreisner](https://github.com/joshreisner) as a reviewer.

 ## Deployments

-The project is hosted on Netlify.
+The demo is hosted on Netlify.
 Commits to the `master` branch are automatically built and deployed.